OliverMensahDev/barePHP/README.md

 *   bind :  binds value of passed parameters
 *   resultSet : returns an array of objects from the query
 *   single : returns a single object from the query
-*   rowCount: returns the number of rows affected by a query Example.
+*   rowCount: returns the number of rows affected by a query;

+Example.
 Here we are retrieving data from users table
 ```php